What is Omega-3?

 -

-Nutrient deficiencies (zinc, B-vitamins, magnesium, vitamin C) can further impair this conversion (5)
+Nutrient deficiencies, including zinc, B-vitamins, magnesium, and vitamin C can further impair this conversion (5)

 Minimum Recommended Intakes (combined EPA + DHA):